sel-jama/Transcendence-frontend/README.md

 - Integrate Bootstrap for UI components and styling

 - Game custimasation:
-    Power-ups, attacks, or different maps for visual and interactive variety.
     A settings menu where users can change game parameters.
     Unified design across all games, ensuring a consistent visual and interactive experience on the front end.

 # Work status:
-✅ Dashboard Page: HTML/CSS completed, JS (for the leaderboard and settings sliders).
+✅ Dashboard Page: HTML/CSS and JavaScript (leaderboard and settings sliders)
-✅ Settings Pages : Completed with responsive CSS, also interactive JS.
+✅ Settings Page: Complete with responsive CSS and interactive JS
-✅ Leaderboard page: HTML/CSS completed (not interactive).
+✅ Leaderboard Page: HTML/CSS structure (non-interactive)

 # Currently working on:
- - Responsive CSS
+- Responsive CSS: Making styles adapt smoothly across devices
- - Implementing the leaderboad page logic for interactiveness.
+- Leaderboard Page in js: Adding interactive features

+  # Device compatibility:
+      - chrome
+      - firefox
+  # Usage
+      use npx serve . or a local server like live server extention

+  Notes for team:
+  - This is a partial work status, other pages and features are under developement by uness.
+  - The responsiveness is not fully done so the style layout may break in some screen sizes.